 For cats, the process is somewhat different.
 Because heartworms are less common and harder to detect in cats, your vet may use other means, such as x-ray and ultrasound, to detect the presence of the parasite in felines.
 Blood tests for parasite antigens are also performed in cats.

-A range of prescription heartworm prevention treatments are available.
-If your pet tests negative, check with your vet to see which preventive they recommend.
+A range of prescription heartworm prevention treatments is available.
+If your pet tests negative, check with your vet to see which prevention they recommend.